 2) Watering tomatoes with a watering can

 In a small garden a watering can is an inexpensive way to water.
 Unless you want more cardio, I don’t recommend a watering can in a big garden as it requires a lot of running back and forth to fill up the watering can.
 You can also set up a rain barrel to fill a watering can.
-Try to avoid wetting the foliage by watering the soil at the base of the plant.
+Try to avoid wetting the foliage, especially the lower leaves, by watering the soil at the base of the plant.

 3) Watering with a hose and watering wand